-We examine the molecular mechanisms leading to the emergence of these inflammatory responses and how they are linked to metabolic homeostasis as well as disease.
-Our effort is targeted to major cell types and organs where inflammatory and metabolic pathways interface, such as adipose and liver tissue as well as immune cells such macrophages, and metabolic cells, such as adipocytes, hepatocytes, and beta cells.
-In these systems and various genetic models, we explore the hormonal and metabolic signals that generate profound effects on systemic endocrine equilibrium.
+We are interested in examining the molecular mechanisms leading to the emergence of these metaflammatory responses and how they are linked to metabolic homeostasis as well as disease.
+Our effort is targeted to major cell types and organs where inflammatory and metabolic pathways interface, such as adipose, liver tissue, and pancreas, as well as immune cells such macrophages, and metabolic cells, such as adipocytes, hepatocytes, and beta cells.
+In these systems and in genetic animal models, we explore the hormonal and metabolic signals that generate profound effects on systemic endocrine equilibrium.
 Some of the major pillars of our work are summarized below:

 Tuncman G, Erbay E, Hom X, De Vivo I, Campos H, RimmEB, Hotamisligil GS.
 A genetic variant at the fatty acid-binding protein aP2 locus reduces the risk for hypertriglyceridemia, type 2 diabetes, andcardiovascular disease.
 Proc Natl AcadSci USA 2006, 103(18):6970-5.
 Abstract | PDF